modbas/mad76/doc/install/install.md

     with PC and Raspberry Pi will not work.

--   However, if you only want to run MAD76 in Software-in-the-Loop (SiL) simulation mode, you can use other ROS2 distributions and other Linux distributions.
+-   However, if you only want to run MAD76 in Software-in-the-Loop (SiL) simulation mode, you may use other ROS2 distributions and other Linux distributions.

 -   Install ROS2 Iron Irwini binary (deb) packages according to